 - Chat 4HELP – Chat with an ITS Service Center representative

-- Software Center (Windows) / Managed Software Center (Mac) – Download and install software and updates from the MiWorkspace App Store.
+- Software Center (Windows) / Managed Software Center (Mac) – Download and install new software and updates.

-Pin the MiWorkspace Icon to the taskbar for easy use in the future.
+Pin the block M icon to the taskbar for easy use in the future.

 - Click Show Hidden Icons in the taskbar.